quixio/quix-docs/docs/platform/how-to/connect-to-quix.md

 ## Inbound webhooks

 Many services generate webhooks when certain events occur, and you may want to get these webhooks and their data into Quix.
-As Quix services can be deployed as web services they can receive inbound webhooks easily.
+As Quix services can be deployed as web services, they can receive inbound webhooks easily.
 You simply handle the webhook in the required way, perhaps using an existing connector as a guide.
 For example, the Segment connector handles webhooks from the Segment service in the following way:

 ``` python
 import quixstreams as qx